 The concept of this film initially drew me in and kept my attention.
-It was refreshing to see a Black millenial couple, who were very affectionate with each other, fight side by side to defend their home and themselves.
+It was refreshing to see a Black millennial couple, who were very affectionate with each other, fight side by side to defend their home and themselves.
 I happen to be a fan of the main cast (particularly Meagan Good, for obvious reasons), and none of them disappointed when it came to their actual performances.
-Especially Dennis Quaid’s character, who gave off Jack Nicholson and Cillian Murphy vibes.
+Dennis Quaid’s character, in particular, gave off Jack Nicholson and Cillian Murphy vibes.

 However, the main issue I had was with the house and its backstory.
 Charlie Peck’s obsession wasn’t unpacked enough, which is unfortunate because that was the central theme of the movie.
 The life events leading up to his mental breakdown didn’t hold enough weight, in my opinion, to make him a believable psychopath.
 And there were times where I thought I was watching a 90s teen slasher film instead of a grownup thriller.